PM-Notes/Prince2/README.md

 3 levels of plan are suggested:

-1. Project Plan
+1. Project Plan - Created during the Initiating a Project process
-2. Stage Plans - Initiation stage plan, then subsequent stage plans.
+2. Stage Plans - Initiation stage plan, then subsequent stage plans
 3. Team Plans

 Exception Plans can be part of the Project or Stage plans.